 The applicant said they lived together from November 2007 until June 2019.
 The respondent says the relationship started in 2008 and ended in 2017, with a one-year break in between.
 He said he maintained his own residence exclusively as a requirement of bail conditions related to a previous criminal matter.
 He said he would not have been able to live anywhere other than his trailer until November 2008.
 Ultimately, the court found that while the respondent may have had a legal obligation to live alone, he and the applicant were still in a serious relationship with both of them understanding he could not move out until 2008, and so the relationship was deemed to have begun in 2007.

-Howie Johnson Barristers & Solicitors Can Help You with Family Law Issues
+Johnson Miller Family Lawyers Can Help You with Family Law Issues

-The family law team at Howie Johnson Barristers & Solicitors has decades of experience helping clients work through a wide range of family law issues, including separation, divorce spousal support, and property division.
+The family law team at Johnson Miller Family Lawyers has decades of experience helping clients work through a wide range of family law issues, including separation, divorce spousal support, and property division.
 We understand that our clients bring with them unique needs and circumstances, and we work tirelessly to help them achieve a resolution that is best for them and their families, including through the use of mediation in order to avoid litigation when possible.
 To see how we can help you, please reach out to us online or by phone at 519-973-1500.